zackumar/newspaper_snippets/README.md

 ## A Little Overview

 So, recently, I built a bot that posts snippets of newspapers from exactly 100 years ago.
 Hence the name: newspaper_snippets!
-Here's what its jobs are:
+Here's what its tasks are:

 -   Downloads a newspaper from Chronicling America

 -   Finds a good focal point (though not all of them are the greatest)

--   Crops the image with a size of 1024 by 1024 (Max 1:1 size for Instagram)
+-   Crops the image with a size of 1080 by 1080 (Max 1:1 size for Instagram)

 -   Posts it on Instagram at [@newspaper_snippets](https://instagram.com/newspaper_snippets) and on Twitter at [@news_snippets](https://twitter.com/news_snippets)